vb-pogribnyi/OpenCircle/Open Circle.md

 ### 4.4 Dense layers

 For illustration purposes we will take the simplest network configuration: 2 inputs, 2 outputs, 2 hidden nodes.
-Note that we don't have to examine hidden nodes operation.
-We may only plot the very output vs the very input.
+Note that we don't have to account for the hidden nodes.
+We may only plot the very output vs the input.
 So there will be 2 plots for each of the outputs.
 The 2 inputs will be denoted as x and y, the output - as color.
 The inputs values vary between -1 and 1, since the activation on the previous layer is tanh.
 Here's what it looks like in code:

 ```python
 import os